 - A. Check to see if headspace (2 and 4 mm columns only) has developed in the guard or analytical column.
 This is usually due to improper use of the column such as exposing it to high pressures.
 Remove the column's top end fitting according to Section 5.1.2, "Replacing Column Bed Support Assemblies (4 mm and 2 mm columns only)".
 If the resin does not fill the column body all the way to the top, it means that the resin bed has collapsed, creating a headspace.
 The column must be replaced. - B. Extra-column effects can result in sample band dispersion, making the elution of the peaks broader resulting in reduced efficiency.
 Make sure connections are made correctly with PEEK tubing with an ID of no greater than 0.010" for 4 mm systems or no greater than 0.005" for 2 mm systems.
-Cut the tubing lengths as short as possible, checking to ensure a smooth, 90° cut. - C. If tubing is not connected properly at the column inlet and outlet, it can cause dispersion resulting in low efficiency numbers. - a.
+Cut the tubing lengths as short as possible, checking to ensure a smooth, 90° cut.
+The use of Thermo Scientific Dionex IC PEEK Viper fittings is recommended to achieve consistent low dead volume connections and ensure optimum chromatographic performance. - C. If tubing is not connected properly at the column inlet and outlet, it can cause dispersion resulting in low efficiency numbers. - a.
 When installing the columns, it is recommended to turn off the pump while making connections.
-This will avoid any slippage of the ferrule under high pressure conditions which can result in a void in the fitting.
-Dispersion, particularly evident in capillary systems results in chromatograms with tailing peaks as shown in Figure 12 below. - b.
-Before connecting the fittings, it is recommended to inject water into the cavities of the fluidic system using a syringe or a micropipette while the flow is off.
-This will result in faster equilibration by preventing air from entering the system. - c.
-When making capillary connections, make sure the ferrule and fitting bolt are at least 2 mm (0.1 inch) from the end of the tubing before you insert the tubing into the port.
+This will avoid any slippage of the ferrule under high pressure conditions which can result in a void in the fitting. - b.
+Before connecting the fittings, it is recommended to inject water into the cavities of the fluidic system using a syringe or a micropipette while the flow c.
 Do not place the ferrule and fitting bolt flush with the end of the tubing.
-Figure 13 illustrates the correct and incorrect placement of the ferrule and fitting bolt on the tubing.
+Figure 11 illustrates the correct and incorrect placement of the ferrule and fitting bolt on the tubing.